 - a.
 HIGHLY QUALIFIED TEACHERS: The District will assign certificated teachers with preference toward teachers with experience in early childhood development and P-3 endorsement in all District SPP classrooms.
-The District will require SPP teachers to have or obtain their P-3 endorsement within three (3) months of assignment. - b.
-PROGRAM STANDARDS AND REQUIREMENTS: Pursuant to the Partnership Agreement, the District will adhere to all SPP quality requirements including, but not limited to: participation in Early Achievers, requiring and reporting teacher qualifications in the MERIT system, and participation in the evaluation of SPP. - SITES: The District will provide SPP preschool education to 3 and 4-year-old children at <INSERT> District facilities for a total of <INSERT #> classrooms.
-The District will operate SPP classrooms at the following locations: - i. <INSERT> - d.
-SEATTLE EDUCATION ASSOCIATION: Pursuant to the Partnership Agreement: instructional staff from District-operated SPP programs will participate in professional development and coaching to the extent that the requirements do not violate District responsibilities under the law or collective bargaining agreement(s).
+The District will require SPP teachers to have or obtain their P-3 endorsement within three (3) months of assignment.
+District Head Start classrooms will follow Federal Head Start Guidelines, but will work toward meeting SPP teacher requirements.
+Any additional compensation for teacher qualifications will be paid according to SPP quidelines. - b.
+PROGRAM STANDARDS AND REQUIREMENTS: Pursuant to the Partnership Agreement, the District will adhere to all SPP quality requirements including, but not limited to: participation in Early Achievers, requiring and reporting teacher qualifications in the MERIT system, and participation in the evaluation of SPP.

+c.
+SITES: The District will provide SPP preschool education to 3 and 4-year-old children at <INSERT> District facilities for a total of <INSERT#> classrooms.
+The District will operate SPP classrooms at the following locations:

-- i.
+i. < INSERT>

+- d.
+SEATTLE EDUCATION ASSOCIATION: Pursuant to the Partnership Agreement: instructional staff from District-operated SPP programs will participate in professional development and coaching to the extent that the requirements do not violate District responsibilities under the law or collective bargaining agreement(s). - i.
 Embedded Coaching.
 Whereas the City requires embedded coaching in all SPP classrooms, instructional staff from District-operated SPP programs will participate in coaching to the extent that the requirements do not violate District responsibilities under the law or collective bargaining agreement(s).
 Coaching will not be used for District teacher evaluation purposes, but will be solely for the purpose of teacher growth and achievement of student outcomes. - ii.
 Professional Development.
 Whereas the City requires professional development for all SPP teachers and assistant teachers, instructional staff from District-operated SPP programs will participate in professional development to the extent that the requirements do not violate District responsibilities under the law or collective bargaining agreement(s). - iii.
 Job Categories.
 The District agrees to work with SEA to develop a job category for HighScope trained teachers.
 The District agrees to make this new job category accessible to District staff.